bhaylav/xblock-drag-and-drop-v2-1/README.md

     >>> conv = Dummy()
     >>> print conv.convert("String to translate")

-Than copy output and paste it into `translations/eo/LC_MESSAGES/text.po`.
+Then copy output and paste it into `translations/eo/LC_MESSAGES/text.po`.